natcap/invest.users-guide/source/getting_started.rst

   There are a variety of tools that can create watersheds, including the ArcGIS Watershed tool and QGIS Watershed basins or r.basins.fill.
 InVEST also provides a tool called DelineateIt, which works well, is simple to use, and is recommended.
 It has the advantage of being able to create watersheds that overlap, such as when there are several dams along the same river.
 See the DelineateIt section of the User Guide for more information.

-  After watersheds are generated, verify that they represent the catchments correctly and that each watershed is assigned a unique integer ID in the field "ws_id" (or "subws_id" if creating sub-watersheds.)
+  After watersheds are generated, verify that they represent the catchments correctly and that each watershed is assigned a unique integer ID in the field "ws_id" (or "subws_id", depending on the model - see the Data Needs section of the hydrology model you're using to find out what's required.)

 .. _installing-on-mac: